-Registration is now closed for Tendaji CDC’s A.R.T.
-IMPACT Virtual Summer Camp.
+Registration is now open for Tendaji CDC’s A.R.T.
+IMPACT Summer Camp.

-Virtual Summer Camp consists of online lessons and activities that cover a wide range of topics, including the Arts, Reading and Technology.
+Summer Camp consists of lessons and activities that cover a wide range of topics, including the Arts, Reading and Technology.
 Everything is designed to advance your student’s imagination and creative thinking, so they retain the educational gains they’ve made through the school year.
-Just join us on our YouTube channel each day for new and exciting projects.

 This Year’s Partners: